Momofier/CVRFaceTracking/README.md

 This is a modification of the VRCFaceTracking Template and is a WIP Port of it to CVR.
 It will Still contain most the Files the Base has with some of them removed
 # Some Noted Bugs:

-* It's a Bit Sluggish on the Full Version
+* It's a Bit Sluggish on the Full Version(Should be fixed with Adjustments to the FT Smoothness Slider(Higher is Quicker))
-* Visemes are not set up yet
 * The Lite Version is Untested, but should work